-A summary of public comments received during the funding workshop, public hearing, and results of the public survey, during the 30-day comment period are available in attachment 2.
-Attachment 2 also includes supporting documentation on the outreach methods.
+A summary of public comments received during the funding workshop, public hearing, results of the public survey, during the 30-day comment period are available in the section above.
+The appendix also includes supporting documentation on the outreach methods (ATTACHMENT 2).